-Scapa Flow is a body of water encircled by the Orkney mainland and south isles, making it a sheltered natural harbour which has been strategically important from Viking times right up to WWI and WWII.
-Several wrecks from these periods are clearly visible.
-The Scapa Flow Visitor Centre and Museum on the island of Hoy will open in Spring 2020 following a major renovation project.
+Scapa Flow - Scapa Flow is a body of water encircled by the Orkney mainland and south isles, making it a sheltered natural harbour which has been strategically important from Viking times right through to WWI and WWII.
+Several waretime wrecks are clearly visible.
+The Scapa Flow Visitor Centre and Museum on the island of Hoy is due to re-open in Autumn 2020, a temporary exhibition is open at the Hoy Hotel.